 In this article, we will explore your child’s development at 57 months old.

-Your not-so-little 57 month old child (or 4-year-9-month-old) is inching closer to the big “five.”
+Your not-so-little 4-year-and-9-month-old is inching closer to the big “five“.
 At this stage, you’ll notice him becoming his own person and developing his own sense of identity.
-One of the most prominent 57 month old child development and milestones is his keen interest in taking initiative and displaying a desire to learn new things, while being responsible for his actions to some extent.
+One of the most prominent child development milestones is his keen interest in taking initiative and displaying a desire to learn new things, while being responsible for his actions to some extent.

-In this article, we explore your 57 month old (4-year-9-month-old) child’s development and milestones.
+In this article, we explore your 4-year-and-9-month-old child’s development and milestones.
 Keep in mind that because every child learns and develops at his own pace, it is not necessary that your child should hit all milestones at the same time as his peers.

 If however, you are are worried about your child’s development, visit the doctor for a professional opinion.